If you own commercial property that is currently sitting empty, you might be asking yourself – do I have to pay business rates on an empty property?

 Find out more about vacant property rules

-If you’re new to the nuances of vacant property, get in touch with Clearway today and enquire about our vacant property services.
+If you’re new to the nuances of vacant property, get in touch with Clearway today and enquire about our vacant property management services.
 We’re experts in empty property security, offering everything from temporary alarms to metal security doors and screens.
 We secure, monitor and protect.

 Mon Nov 27 2023

 Mon Nov 20 2023